The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

 1 (pot) > Drill (REA+Queen) > Anchor > 2 > 3 (WF+HC)

 Drill and Anchor positions can be swapped if Queen was used in add phase and you need the battery earlier for the opener.
-Anchor can be delayed by 1 gcd after Drill but no later or Reassemble can’t be realigned with Drill for the next cast.
+Anchor can be delayed by 1 GCD after Drill but no later or Reassemble can’t be realigned with Drill for the next cast.

 ### Tactician